-Do you have one of those crazy wine lover friends who pushes you to drink wine and listen to endless wine conversation that you do not understand?
-Or you simply what to know a little bit more about the beverage to improve your wine experience?
-Regardless of what is your purpose while reading this post, I decided to summarize the really basic wine knowledge for beginners, so that next time you get asked which wine you want, you can answer something more than red, white or rosé.
+Do you have one of those crazy wine lover friends who push you to drink wine and listen to endless wine conversations you do not understand?
+Or you simply what to know a little more about the beverage to improve your wine experience?
+Regardless of your purpose while reading this post, I decided to summarize the wine basics for beginners so that next time you get asked which wine you want, you can answer something more than red, white or rosé.
 So let’s make wine less intimidating and more enjoyable!

 What are the most common wine terms to know

-Let’s start the basic wine knowledge with some of the terms you should know in order to be part of a basic conversation about wine:
+Let’s start the wine basics for beginners with some of the terms you should know in order to be part of a basic conversation about wine:

 - Appellation: This refers to where wine grapes are geographically grown.

-- Wine Legs: Have you seen the rivulets of wine that go down the sides of a glass when swirled?
+- Wine Legs: Have you seen the rivulets of wine that go down the sides of the glass when swirled?
 These are called wine legs.

 - Varietal: It refers to wines made from a single grape variety.